Home > James Patterson > Series: Alex Cross

 Alex Cross Books in Order

-Below is the complete list of Alex Cross books in order of publication, which is the recommended reading order for the series by James Patterson....
+Below is the complete list of James Patterson’s Alex Cross books in order of publication.
+This is the recommended reading sequence for the series.

 1. Along Came a Spider (1992)